Guide to Electrical Cable Types: Romex, MC, THHN & More

 - Result: VD ≈ 6.32 Volts.

 Mastering these electrical cable types and their associated NEC rules is a continuous process.
-Your ability to select and install the right 12/2 metal clad cable, run ser cable for a subpanel, or correctly diagnose a problem with a common wire is what defines you as a professional.
+Your ability to select and install the right 12/2 metal clad cable, run service entrance cable for a subpanel, or correctly diagnose a problem with a common wire is what defines you as a professional.
 Select the right wire for every job.
 Deepen your knowledge of the NEC.

 Primary Sources for Electrical Codes